HalalBooking guide for halal-friendly holidays in Paris

 Is Paris a good city to visit as a Muslim?

-Halal Restaurants in Paris
+Halal food and restaurants in Paris

 There are many excellent halal restaurants situated throughout Paris, many of which are close to the sights and the areas where HalalBooking’s hotels are located.
-Cuisine ranges from Middle-Eastern to Tex-Mex, Turkish to Indian, as well as chic French options for fine-dining halal food.
+Cuisine ranges from Middle-Eastern to Tex-Mex, Turkish to Indian, as well as French options for fine-dining halal food.
 It’s not possible to cover all of the halal food options here, since there are too many and they are constantly changing, with new halal restaurants opening all the time.
 It’s a good idea to look online for recommendations, but these are some of our favourites:

 For French specialities try the Alambra Restaurant Grill, which has restaurants in two different locations serving halal steak, pasta and even raclette, the delicious melted cheese dish which is popular in French ski resorts.
 Le Petit Gourmet is conveniently located in Montmartre and serves classic French bistro dishes such as duck confit or fish soup, all made from halal meat.
 Try its selection of waters from around the world.
 Les Grands Enfants is on the Ile de France and offers a stylish ambience and grown-up French halal cuisine - perfect for a treat, but it’s best to book in advance.
 It is an alcohol-free restaurant and offers a good range of mocktails with a choice of set menus.
 Another French fine dining experience is Le Jumeyrah with its traditional French cuisine, all made from halal meat, in an alcohol-free environment.
 It is popular, so reservations are advised.